KCRW-org/kcrw.plone_apple_news/README.rst

 and then running ``bin/buildout``.
 After restarting your instance, you can install the "Apple News Integration" add-on from the Site Setup -> Add-ons control panel.

+If you are running Plone < 4.3.18, you may need to pin lxml>=3.1.0 in your buildout.

 Quick Start